b-mcg/winpeg/README.md

     For Windows users:

-        Since ffmpeg may not be on the user path and could have been extracted anywhere, I've placed a one line config file: winpeg.conf Edit that file before usage.
+        Since ffmpeg may not be on the user path and could have been extracted anywhere, I've included a single option config file: winpeg.conf which tells you what to add Edit that file before usage.

     For a full listing of options run: